 *it is important to note -> make sure to look for the gluten-free label when you’re buying nutritional yeast.
 It is usually GF, but you don’t always know how certain companies process it, so just check to be on the safe side.

 We make this sauce the exact same way we would make any traditional cheese sauce… right in the pan, no blending required.

 You make the roux just like you normally would.
 Add the butter, arrowroot starch, whisk whisk whisk.
 Then add the milk, all the spices, and the nutritional yeast.
 Let it thicken up, and you have CHEESE SAUCE.

 Add your pasta, stir, and you’re golden.

 OH OH OH wait.
 Let us not forget about the charred poblano peppers that get chopped up and thrown in the mix.
 You can easily leave these out, but I’m telling you they add a little something special to the cheesy pasta.
-Not too spicy, but juuuust enough of a flavor bomb to make it even better.
+Not too spicy, but juuuust enough to make it even better.
 And my toddler didn’t even mind them.
 She actually picked most of them out, and it didn’t even hurt my feelings because she inhaled the cheesy pasta.

 Okay who am I kidding, this step is non-negotiable.
 You NEED the crispy top.